whzinformatik/stocktrader/stock-quote/README.md

 The following class can be run as a subscriber which will receive published stock messages and print them to the console:

-(HINTS: `docker-compose up -d --build` should have executed without errors and `RABBITMQ_EXCHANGE` is set to "stocks" in this example)
+(HINTS: `docker-compose -f docker-compose.yml -f docker-compose.stocktrader.yml up -d --build` should have executed without errors and `RABBITMQ_EXCHANGE` is set to "stocks" in this example)

 ```
 import com.rabbitmq.client.Channel;